 Isn’t it great how all of a sudden, your worldview has changed 180 degrees?
 We are not as bad over here The Netherlands as people say we are, just different.
 And isn’t that what traveling is all about?
 Exploring new cultures, meeting new people and seeing other countries where other norms and values are important.
 Now you know all these misconceptions about The Netherlands and can tell people the truth.
 Or point them to this article when they start spreading bullshit about my country.

 Any of these misconceptions and stereotypes about The Netherlands you actually believed?
 Am I missing some misconceptions?
 Let me know in the comments.
+Click here for all my articles, to plan your trip to travel to The Netherlands.
 Share this post!